Lynch4360/Battleships/README.md

     <summary>Steps followed to deploy</summary>

 - Log in to [Heroku](https://heroku.com/), create an account if necessary.
-  - From the Heroku dashboard, click the Create new app button.
+  - From the Heroku dashboard, click the 'Create new app' button.
 For a new account an icon will be visible on screen to allow you to Create an app, otherwise a link to this function is located under the New dropdown menu at the top right of the screen.
   - On the Create New App page, enter a unique name for the application and select region.
 Then click Create app.
   - You will then be brought to the Application Configuration page for your new app.
 Changes are needed here on the Settings and Deploy tabs.
   - Next, scroll down the Settings page to Buildpacks.
-Click Add buildpack, select Python from the pop up window and click on Save changes.
-Click Add buildpack again, select Node.js from the pop up window and click on Save changes.
+Click 'Add buildpack', select Python from the pop up window and click on 'Save changes'.
+Click Add buildpack again, select Node.js from the pop up window and click on 'Save changes'.
 It is important that the buildpacks are listed Python first, then Node.js beneath.
-  - Click on the Deploy tab on the Application Configuration page.
+  - Click on the 'Deploy tab' on the Application Configuration page.
   - Select GitHub as the Deployment Method and if prompted, confirm that you want to connect to GitHub.
-Enter the name of the github repository (the one used for this project is https://github.com/Lynch4360/Battleships) and click on Connect to link up the Heroku app to the GitHub repository code.
+Enter the name of the github repository (the one used for this project is https://github.com/Lynch4360/Battleships) and click on 'Connect' to link up the Heroku app to the GitHub repository code.
   - Scroll down the page and choose to either Automatically Deploy each time changes are pushed to GitHub, or Manually deploy - for this project
 Automatic Deploy was selected.
   - The application can be run from the Application Configuration page by clicking on the Open App button.